Enterprise Risk Management - Introduction and Overview

-Students will gain a holistic view of integrated risk management that is globally relevant.
-To acquire this perspective, students will learn about modern risk metrics and their evident limitations; acquire an appreciation for the importance of low-probability high-impact events and correlation spikes; discuss practical alternatives to create effective, efficient, and robust risk-transfer structures; and analyze issues related to the implementation of risk management systems and compliance with key regulatory requirements in risk-sensitive industries.
-By the end of the course, you will be able to place all these issues in a conceptual framework that forms the backbone of the program as a whole.
-The course then moves on to cover sovereign risk and issues in country risk assessment.
-Topics include macroeconomic drivers of exchange rate volatilities, sources of macroeconomic internal and external disequilibrium, sovereign risk calibration, and building sovereign risk dimensions into exposure portfolios.
+In this course, students will gain a holistic and globally relevant view of integrated risk management.
+Students will learn about modern risk metrics and their evident limitations when being applied to different types of risk events, including, for example, market crashes and pandemics; the students acquire an appreciation for the importance of low-probability high-impact events and correlation spikes; discuss practical alternatives to create effective, efficient, and robust risk-transfer structures; and analyze issues related to the implementation of risk management systems and compliance with key regulatory requirements in risk-sensitive industries.
+By the end of the course, students will be able to place all these issues in a conceptual framework that forms the backbone of the program.

 Risk and Decision Analytics